jarelllama/Blocklist-Checker/README.md

 Note that the compressed blocklist is used for all further processing.

+### Percentage of dead domains

+The percentage of domains found unresolving by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).

+To generate faster reports, only 60% of the compressed entries are selected for the dead check and used to calculate the percentage.
+This selection is done at random and capped at 10,000 domains.

 ### Invalid entries

 The number of entries deemed invalid and removed by the Hostlist Compiler.
 Expanding the dropdown reveals the entries removed.